sanchestm/RapID-cell-counter/README.md

 ### Installing instruction

-#### Dowload Ananconda if not done before
+#### [Dowload Ananconda](https://www.anaconda.com/products/individual) if not done before
-#### Dowload and unzip the RapID-cell-counter manually or use git clone
+#### Dowload and unzip the RapID-cell-counter manually: click the green button writen `code` and then click `download zip` in the dropdown options (or use git clone if experienced)

-Open Conda terminal (via Anaconda Navigator -> CMD.exe Prompt or via Command Prompt)
+#### Open terminal (via Anaconda Navigator -> CMD.exe Prompt or via Command Prompt)
+##### In Windows press the windows key and type Ananconda Navigator to and click on the Anaconda Navigator desktop app
+##### In Linux the terminal can be open directly via CRTL+ALT+T
+##### In Mac to open the terminal directly click the Launchpad icon in the Dock, type Terminal in the search field, then click Terminal.
+Otherwise, click the Launchpad icon in the Dock, type Anaconda Navigator in the search field, then click then click Anaconda Navigator to open the desktop app if prefered.

 ![screenshot](https://github.com/sanchestm/RapID-cell-counter/blob/master/images/navigator.png)

+#### In the terminal copy-paste and press enter for the following code (one line at a time)

 ```
 conda create --name RapID shapely pandas pyqt scikit-image